rdt712/LRU_Proxy/README.txt

 	-Click the apply button and then the OK button to import the external JARs into the project.

 7.)
 Running Ant
-	-To run the ANT build file on the project, navigate File Exploror to the LRU_Proxy directory.
+	-To run the ANT build file on the project, navigate File Explorer to the LRU_Proxy directory.
 	-Shift + Right Click in the directory and select "Open command window here" -Run "ant report" in this terminal (or any other target such as "compile", "test", "checkout.repository", etc.)
 	-You can also redirect the terminal output into a .txt file by running "ant report -> ant_report.txt"